esipi/arm/README.md

 # arm
-ARM Templates
-simple templates for learning and testing
+simple ARM templates for learning and testing